Skip to main content

 Human History

-The Majella has deep spiritual significance, with over 40 medieval hermitages (eremi) built into remote cliff faces and caves by monks seeking solitude, including the 13th-century hermitage of Pope Celestine V (Pietro da Morrone) who lived as an ascetic on the mountain before his reluctant election as pope.
+The Majella has deep spiritual significance, with over 20 medieval hermitages (eremi) built into remote cliff faces and caves by monks seeking solitude, connected by the Spirit Trail (Sentiero dello Spirito) of approximately 70 km.
+[1] Among the most celebrated is the 13th-century hermitage of Pope Celestine V (Pietro da Morrone), who lived as an ascetic on the mountain before his reluctant election as pope.
 The mountain's caves sheltered Neolithic hunters and later served as refuges during wars and banditry.
 Traditional agriculture at lower elevations produced the Majella's characteristic terraced landscape.
 The mountain was a partisan stronghold during World War II.

 Park History

-Majella National Park was established by presidential decree on December 5, 1991, recognizing the massif's exceptional ecological, geological, and cultural values.
-UNESCO Global Geopark designation followed in 2021, confirming the international significance of the geological heritage.
-Management integrates conservation of endangered species (particularly bears and chamois) with protection of geological features and medieval cultural heritage.
+Majella National Park was established by law (L. 394/91) on December 6, 1991, with the managing authority (Ente Parco) formally created by presidential decree on June 5, 1995.
+[1] UNESCO Global Geopark designation followed in April 2021, confirming the international significance of the geological heritage across 95 geosites.
+[2] Management integrates conservation of endangered species (particularly bears and chamois) with protection of geological features and medieval cultural heritage.
 The park has developed extensive educational and research programs, with particular focus on large carnivore conservation and geological interpretation.

 Major Trails And Attractions

 The ascent of Monte Amaro (2,793m) from various valleys provides demanding high-altitude hiking across the broad summit plateau.
 The medieval hermitages trail visits cliff-face monasteries including Celestine V's Hermitage of Santo Spirito.
 The Orfento Canyon offers spectacular gorge hiking through lush limestone scenery.
-The Grotta del Cavallone, accessible by cable car, reveals underground chambers with stalactites.
-Multi-day traverses of the massif connect mountain bivouacs.
+The Grotta del Cavallone, accessible by cable car, is one of the highest-altitude show caves in Europe (1,425 m a.s.l.), revealing underground chambers with stalactites and stalagmites.
+[1] Multi-day traverses of the massif connect mountain bivouacs.
 Winter brings ski touring opportunities on the broad plateau.
 The park's extensive cave systems attract speleologists.

 Visitor Facilities And Travel